Mr-Perfection/tradies/README.md

 # Tradies
-Welcome to my Marketplace application!
+Welcome to my Marketplace application or [CtoC](https://en.wikipedia.org/wiki/Customer_to_customer) !
 [Tradies](http://www.tradies.us) is where people go to buy and sell items!
 I originally built to help friends buy and sell items locally with simple user interface and to learn building a website from scratch.
 This was my first scalable, full-stack RoR application.

 ![alt text](demos/intro.png "Introduction")